CurveDocs/curve-docs/docs/crvUSD/controller.md

 ### `create_loan`
 !!! description "`Controller.create_loan(collateral: uint256, debt: uint256, N: uint256, _for: address = msg.sender)`"

     Function to create a new loan, requiring specification of the amount of `collateral` to be deposited into `N` bands and the amount of `debt` to be borrowed.
-The lower bands choosen, the higher the loss when the position is in soft-liquiation.
+Less bands mean the collateral is more concentrated into a smaller range, which can lead to higher losses in soft-liquidation.
 Should there already be an existing loan, the function will revert.
 Before creating a loan, there is the option to set [`extra_health`](#extra_health) using [`set_extra_health`](#set_extra_health) which leads to a higher health when entering soft liquidation.

     Emits: `UserState`, `Borrow`, `Deposit` and `Transfer`